Fhujinwu/Fhujinwu.github.io/_pages/about.md

 Recent News
 ------
-- 2024.04: Invited to serve as a reviewer for *PR*!
+- 2024.04: Invited to serve as a reviewer for *PR* !
-- 2024.02: One paper is accepted by **IEEE Transaction on Cybernetics 2024**!
+- 2024.02: One paper is accepted by **IEEE Transaction on Cybernetics 2024** !
-- 2023.10: One paper is accepted by **IEEE International Conference on Bioinformatics and Biomedicine (BIBM) 2023**!
+- 2023.10: One paper is accepted by **IEEE International Conference on Bioinformatics and Biomedicine (BIBM) 2023** !
 - 2023.10: Invited to serve as a reviewer for *PRLETTERS*!
-- 2023.02: Accepted to pursue PhD at South China University of Technology!
+- 2023.02: Accepted to pursue PhD at South China University of Technology !
 - 2022.10: Received **the National Scholarship for postgraduate students** !
 - 2022.09: Invited to serve as a reviewer for *NN*!
-- 2022.08: One paper is accepted by **Remote Sensing 2022**!
+- 2022.08: One paper is accepted by **Remote Sensing 2022** !
-- 2022.08: Invited to serve as a reviewer for *IEEE JBHI*!
+- 2022.08: Invited to serve as a reviewer for *IEEE JBHI* !
 - 2022.06: One paper is accepted by **IEEE Transaction on Big Data 2022** !

 Publications